MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 To apply a theme to your Word layout, use the standard styles for text and headers.
 Then the colors and fonts follow the chosen theme.

-For tables, for the table header be respect theme changes, you need to do the following:
+For tables, for the table header be respect theme changes, you need to do this:

 1. Mark the header row.
 2. In the *Table Design* menu, expand the *Shading* menu in *Table Styles*.